Deerfield Beach Nursing Home Abuse Attorney

 Under Florida law, you only have two (2) years from the date of the harm to bring a claim against a nursing home.

 At Waring Law, we handle nursing home cases on contingency.
 That means that you don’t pay anything for your attorney’s services unless Waring Law recovers money on behalf of the nursing home resident.
-If you would like to speak with Matthew Waring about a particular violation at a nursing home, you may call or text him at (954) 388-0646.
+If you would like to speak with a personal injury lawyer about a particular violation at a nursing home, you may call or text him at (954) 388-0646.
 Don’t worry, your consult will be free.

 Disclaimer: this article is meant solely to provide general information to the public about nursing homes and nursing home abuse and neglect.
 Nothing in this article is individually tailored legal advice.
 Nothing in this article forms an attorney-client relationship with any reader.
 All readers should consult with their own attorney before relying on any of the information contained in this article.